HVLepage/cavep-unah/_docs/remote-sensing.md

 ---

 In this project, we use various remote sensing tools to analyze vegetation characteristics in Peru.
 Three levels of data collection are used:
-1. Field expiditions (Water, plant, and camarones sampling).
+1. Field expeditions (Water, plant, and soil sampling).
 2. Drone photography and mapping.
 3. Satellite spectral analysis.